amitdo/mptv/README.md

 # mptv
 Tools necessary to perform a multi-fold pretrained voting approach utlizing OCRopus in order to significantly improve the achievable OCR error rate.
 Please note that this code was only used to provide a proof of concept for the publications listed below including the output of several (unnecessary) intermediate results.
-In order to implement the concepts into an OCR workflow I **highly** recommend to use Christoph Wick's (@chwick) [Calamari](https://github.com/Calamari-OCR/calamari) which now natively supports cross fold training, confidence voting and pretraining.
+In order to efficiently implement the concepts into an OCR workflow it is **highly** recommend to use Christoph Wick's (@chwick) [Calamari](https://github.com/Calamari-OCR/calamari) (see [4]) which is under active development and natively supports cross fold training, confidence voting and pretraining.

 ## Installing